-The GLMF ensures that the key risk indicators are monitored proactively, including daily monitoring of Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR), and these are regularly reported to the senior management.
-The Bank conducts daily liquidity stress testing to ensure that the Liquidity Survival Horizon (LSH) is always maintained above the established risk appetite.
+The GLMF ensures that the key risk indicators are monitored proactively, including daily monitoring of Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) amongst a range of other liquidity risk indicators, and these are regularly reported to the senior management.
+The Bank conducts daily liquidity stress testing to ensure that the Liquidity Survival Horizon (LSH) is always maintained above the established risk appetite threshold.